Seagate/cortx/doc/S3ServerQuickStart.md

   * `label` field could be anything which is easy to recognize.
 It isn't mandatory field though.
 5. Press on `Build` button to start building the code.
-6. All the currently running builds can be monitored from `Build History` section on left side pane.
+6. All the currently
+builds can be monitored from `Build History` section on left side pane.
 Specific build can be monitored by clicking on build number/lable from `Build History` section.

 ## Testing specific MERO version with S3Server
 For this demand also we are having solution :